pouniq/CarPred/README.md

 I choose for Now the support vector machine regressor because it have lower MSE than Ridge Regression.

+there is no real need for HyperParameter tuning the linear regression, I tested Ridge regression too but the chosen alpha was 0 meaning the simple linear regression was chosen even then.

 ## #8 Training The best Model

 the best model for now is A SVR model.

+**now the best model is LinearRegression**

 ## #9 Model Evaluation